RevealBi/Documentation/en/datasources/microsoft-reporting-services.md

 ![Set up menu for Microsoft Reporting Services data source](images/ssrs-configuration.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *Microsoft Reporting Services*.
+You can change it to your preference.

 2.  **URL**: the URL to the server.